On the Pohozaev identity for the fractional $p$-Laplacian operator in $\mathbb{R}^N$: Introduction

+An appropriate comment on the assumption $u\in C^{1, 1}$ is necessary.
+In view of $(g1)$ and $(g2)$, it is possible to check that every weak solution to \eqref{P} is H\"older continuous (see Remark \ref{REMAI}), but we do not know if this regularity is optimal; see \cite{BLS} for a more detailed discussion on this subject.
+Nevertheless, we suspect that one could achieve the Pohozaev identity \eqref{POHOZAEV} by approximating \eqref{P} with more regular problems depending on a small parameter $\e>0$.
+For instance, consider mixed local and nonlocal problems driven by $-\e \Delta_{p}+(-\Delta)^{s}_{p}$, as in \cite{DFM}, whose solutions are $C^{1, \alpha}_{\rm loc}$, and try to perform an integration by parts before passing to the limit as $\e\ri 0^{+}$.
+A different approach to discover \eqref{POHOZAEV} would be to work with difference quotients of dilations, instead of utilizing directly the Euler vector field $x\cdot \nabla u$.
+However, in this paper we assume that $u\in C^{1, 1}$ and provide a simple and self-contained proof of \eqref{POHOZAEV} that we believe to be useful for future works.

-As far as we know, this is the first time that a Pohozaev identity for the fractional $p$-Laplacian operator $(-\Delta)^{s}_{p}$ in $\R^{N}$ is obtained in literature. \\ The paper is organized as follows.
-In section $2$ we give the proof of Theorem \ref{thm1}.
+To the best of our knowledge, this is the first time that a Pohozaev identity for the fractional $p$-Laplacian operator $(-\Delta)^{s}_{p}$ in $\R^{N}$ has been obtained in the literature. \\ The paper is organized as follows.
+In Section $2$ we give the proof of Theorem \ref{thm1}.
 Section $3$ is devoted to the proof of Theorem \ref{thm2}.